iremozturk/topdown-tank-racing/README.md

   4. Attach `CarTrack.cs` to track manager GameObject
   5. Configure all public GameObject references in Inspector

-## 🤝 Contributing

-This is a coursework project.
-Contributions and improvements are welcome!

 ## 📄 License

 This project uses assets from Kenney.nl.
 Please refer to the License.txt file in the `project/` directory for asset licensing information.

-## 👨‍💻 Author

-Developed as part of CENG361 coursework, Spring 2021.

 ## 🙏 Acknowledgments

 - [Kenney](https://kenney.nl/) for game assets
 - Unity Technologies for the game engine
-- CENG361 course instructors

 ---